Álex Arce

 Álex Adrián Arce Barrios (born 16 June 1995) is a Paraguayan professional footballer who plays as a striker for Argentine club Independiente Rivadavia and the Paraguay national team.

 Early life

 Arce came through the youth academy at Cerro Porteño and signed his first contract in 2015.
 However, he had to wait almost two years to make his debut in the top category and shortly afterwards suffered a cruciate ligament rupture.
 After recovering, his level was not the same and that is why he spent a lot of time training with the team's Reserve, until in 2019 he decided to leave to seek continuity in a minor league club.

 Club career

 Arce played for Paraguayan side Sportivo Ameliano, helping the club achieve promotion.

 International career

 Arce made his debut for the Paraguay national team on 7 June 2024 in a friendly against Peru at Estadio Monumental.
 He started the game and played 65 minutes in a 0–0 draw.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.